Kleisli/Neos.DomainConfig/README.md

 List the domains that would be applied in the current Flow context.

 ### `flow domainconfig:apply`
 Apply the domains for the current flow context.
-If zhe domain doesn't exist, it will be added, otherwise it will just be activated.
+If the domain doesn't exist, it will be added, otherwise it will just be activated.

 ## Kudos
 The development of this package has significantly been funded by [Profolio](https://www.profolio.ch/) - a digital platform for career choice & career counseling